WSPluta/oci-devops-oke/hols/devops/infra2/infra2.md

 9. DevOps Build Pipeline and its stages will build your source code, run your tests, and generate artifacts like files, and container images.

-10. DevOps Deployment Pipeline and its stages is where all the artifacts get deployed on an environment.
+10. DevOps Deployment Pipeline and its stages are where all the artifacts get deployed on an environment.
 In your case, a Kubernetes Cluster but it could be anything from virtual machines to container instances.

 11. Also, Terraform will create all the networking fabric needed to run the build and deployment pipelines.